VerifiedGruber/minimal_blog/_posts/2020-09-07-Barking-dog-doesnt-bite.md

 ---
 layout: post
 title: "'Barking Dog Doesn't Bite' - SARS-CoV-2 analysis
-description: "A recent study published by Garvin MR, Alvarez C, Miller JI, et al. higlights why we were not able to identify COVID-19 main characteristics"
+description: "A recent study published by Garvin MR, Alvarez C, Miller JI, et al. highlights why we were not able to identify COVID-19 main characteristics"
-keywords: "covid sars-cov-2 pandemic virus bradykinin"
+keywords: "COVID sars-cov-2 pandemic virus bradykinin"
 ---

 ## Why SARS-CoV-2 may be more simple and deadly than we previously thought"